tharindu45/Assaignment2/QUIZ.md

 1. Explain how git enables saving code.

 Git allows users to save code by providing a codebase, or repository, for code at any period in development.
 The working code directory can then be used to experiment and make changes which may or may not be committed to the repository.
+Answer:
+  The traditional software expression of "saving" is synonymous with the Git term "committing".
+A commit is the Git equivalent of a "save".
+Traditional saving should be thought of as a file system operation that is used to overwrite an existing file or write a new file.
+Alternatively, Git committing is an operation that acts upon a collection of files and directories.

 2. Explain how git enables tracking code.